mviereck/x11docker/README.md

      - You can install ALSA libraries in image to support virtual devices (debian images: `libasound2`).
    - Option `--pulseaudio` needs `pulseaudio` on host _and_ in image.
  - **Clipboard** sharing with option `--clipboard` needs `xclip`.
 (Not needed for `--xpra`, `--nxagent` and `--hostdisplay`).
 Image clipboard sharing is possible with `--xpra` and `--hostdisplay`.
- - **Language**: You can specify the locale/language setting in container with option `--env LANG=de_DE.UTF-8` or matching to your host with `--env LANG=$LANG`.
-   - Your image needs the matching locales to be installed.
-All locales in debian images are contained in package `locales-all`.
-   - Example for chinese setup in a debian image: Install `locales-all` and font `fonts-arphic-uming` in image.
-Either set `ENV LANG zh_CN.UTF-8` in image or use x11docker option `--env LANG=zh_CN.UTF-8`.
  - Rarer needed dependencies for special options:
    - `--nxagent` provides a fast and lightweight alternative to `xpra` and `Xephyr`.
 Needs [`nxagent`](https://packages.debian.org/experimental/nxagent) to be installed.
    - `--kwin` and `--kwin-xwayland` need `kwin_wayland`, included in modern `kwin` packages.